o-leolleo/blog/content/blog/getting-started-with-eks-using-terraform-and-the-terraform-aws-modules/index.md

 ---
-title: "Getting Started With EKS"
+title: "Getting Started With EKS using Terraform and the Terraform AWS modules"
 date: 2024-03-20T18:01:09+01:00
 language: en
 ---